akash-akya/exile/README.md

 |> Stream.run()
 ```

+See `Exile.stream!/2` module doc for more details about handling stderr and other options.

 `Exile.stream!/2` is a convenience wrapper around `Exile.Process`.
 Prefer using `Exile.stream!` over using `Exile.Process` directly.

 Exile requires OTP v22.1 and above.